crearis/crearis.js/readme.md

 Crearis.js
 ==========
-Website-starter to build a network of websites.
+Website-config to build a network of websites.
 Each of those websites models a life-cycle of 'creative events'.
 A bunch of websites together enables for decentralized activity and networking of NGOs in the creative field - helping them to gain visibility and impact.

 Main focus on: communities of creative work (music, activism, performance ...) for instance in the field of drama-in-education / community theatre / playing arts